JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 ### Phase 14: 🤖 The Autonomous Agent

 **Goal:** Transform Coddy into a deeply integrated development companion by embedding its features directly into popular developer environments and enabling advanced autonomous capabilities.
-**Success:** Users can access Giblet commands and automation from within VS Code, the terminal, and through proactive file monitoring, enabling seamless, context-aware assistance throughout their workflow.
+**Success:** Users can access Coddy commands and automation from within VS Code, the terminal, and through proactive file monitoring, enabling seamless, context-aware assistance throughout their workflow.
 The agent can plan, execute multi-step commands, and self-correct based on test failures.

 **Tasks:**

 **Develop a Task Decomposition Engine (`task_decomposition_engine.py`):**
-     [ ] Enable Giblet to break down complex user requests into smaller, manageable sub-tasks.
+     [ ] Enable Coddy to break down complex user requests into smaller, manageable sub-tasks.
 **Implement a Multi-Step Command Execution Loop:**
-     [ ] Allow Giblet to execute a sequence of commands autonomously to achieve a larger goal.
+     [ ] Allow Coddy to execute a sequence of commands autonomously to achieve a larger goal.
 **Add Self-Correction Logic based on Test Failures (`command_executor.py`):**
-     [ ] Empower Giblet to attempt to fix its own generated code if automated tests fail.
+     [ ] Empower Coddy to attempt to fix its own generated code if automated tests fail.
 **Integrate Task Decomposition, Command Execution, and Self-Correction (`self_correction.py`):**
      [ ] Orchestrate these components to enable a more autonomous agent workflow.
 **Reflect and Evaluate Phase Outcomes (`autonomous_agent.py`):**